DavidRieman/MaKeyMaKey/README.md

 Note that the 'release' of one pin will cause 'release' of all individual associated keys.
 Consider settings where you have two pins bound to (KEY_LEFT_CTRL, KEY_LEFT_SHIFT, 's') and (KEY_LEFT_CTRL, 'o').
 Then when you ground both inputs at the same time, you will be simulating 'held' keys of (KEY_LEFT_CTRL, KEY_LEFT_SHIFT, 's', and 'o').
 When you release the second input, you will only be simulating hold of (KEY_LEFT_SHIFT, 's').
-This is currently by design.
+This is currently by design; either both hotkeys will have been triggered, or they would have been interfering with each other anyway.

 ## Reverse Polarity